taweitang/NTU-CS-Computer-Vision/README.md

 ## NTU CS Computer Vision

 This is a note which records the skills I have learned in each practices in the class.
 The results are summarized as follow.
-Also, all project source codes are appended into this repository.
+Also, all project source codes are uploaded to this repository.

 ### Practice 1
 OpenCV basic operations, including save, read, rotate, flip and binarization.